 That seems easy enough – right?

-Wayne Grudem in his book, Systematic Theology, says: “Baptism is the sign, administered by the local church that shows that a person has given sufficient evidence for truly being a believer.”
+In his book, Systematic Theology, Wayne Grudem says: “Baptism is the sign, administered by the local church that shows that a person has given sufficient evidence for truly being a believer.”

 After all, we don’t want to rush a decision for several reasons.
 First, we don’t want to give false affirmation or assurance that a child is saved.
-Second, if a child has a believing parent who lives and tells the gospel, then more than likely the child is going to want to be a Christian, say they are a Christian and do the things a Christian does-just like mom and dad.
+Second, if a child has a believing parent who lives and tells the gospel, then more than likely the child is going to want to be a Christian, and may say they are a Christian and do the things a Christian does-just like mom and dad.
 Children want to be like their parents.
 Parents are the heroes of their children and children can be like parrots, repeating exactly what they have heard.
-Saying the right words is a reassuring start, but it does not mean that a person has been saved (Matthew 7:21-23).
+A child saying the right words is a reassuring start, but it does not mean that they are saved (Matthew 7:21-23).

-Parents have a very important responsibility when it comes to evaluating whether a child should be baptized.
-I believe it is a great idea for parents to have their child meet with a pastor, but the pastor is not as intimately acquainted as the parent is with the child’s spiritual vernacular or their at-home behavior.
+Parents have a very important responsibility when it comes to evaluating whether or not a child should be baptized.
+I believe it is a great idea for parents to have their child meet with a pastor, but the pastor is at a disadvantage because he is not as intimately acquainted as the parent is with the child’s spiritual vernacular and at-home behavior.
 Certainly, those things don’t save a child from their sin, but they most assuredly give crucial evidence as to whether there is sufficient evidence for a church to baptize a child and, therefore, affirm whether or not the child is biblically born again and saved.

 So what “sufficient evidence” should we look for before we affirm and celebrate the baptism of a child?

-- A child must understand that they are sinner (Romans 3:9-18; Romans 3:23) and must show a Holy Spirit empowered conviction concerning their sin.
+A child must understand that they are a sinner (Romans 3:9-18; Romans 3:23) and must show a Holy Spirit empowered conviction concerning their sin.
 This one is especially difficult to discern about a child because sometimes we expect a child to act like an adult.
-In other words, if their behavior is acceptable then we might mistakenly see that as the good deed evidence that validates that they are being convicted of sin and conforming to Christ-likeness.
-But is it possible that we are not seeing the Spirit convict, but that we are seeing behavior modification that is the result of seeking parental approval?
+In other words, if their behavior is acceptable then we might mistakenly see that as the evidence that validates that they are being convicted of sin and following Christ.
+However, is it possible that we are not seeing the Spirit convict, but instead witnessing behavior modification that is the result of seeking parental approval?
 For instance, is it necessarily conviction of sin if a child sorrowfully cries for punching a sibling?
 Does sorrow or remorse always equal conviction and repentance?
-What do we need to look for that shows that a child understands that they are a sinner in need of Jesus the savior?
-What does conviction of sin look like for a child?
-Here are a few questions to ask that will help evaluate whether or not the Spirit lives within a child, showing they are a believer.
-Do they come clean when they have not been caught?
-Do they confess sins that they know they could have gotten away with?
-Do they hurt for others without being told they are to do so?
-Are they sensitive to the needs and pain of others?
-Do they take the initiative to do kind things for others?
-These questions are helpful in my mind because they show that a child is doing more than reacting to parental or behavioral consequences.
-If a child is responding to something internal, perhaps the conviction of the Spirit, instead of the wrath of mom and dad, this seems to me to be the kind of evidence that we could contribute to the Holy Spirit because the Holy Spirit is waging war within the child against the flesh.
-One last question, do they see their sin as being against God, or only against people?
-This goes back to number one.
-If it is only sorrow for actions against people then they may have not grasped that ultimately their hurtful actions against people are really a sin against God (Ps.
-51).
-All sin is treachery against God and a child needs to recognize this as evidence that they see God as perfectly holy.
+What do we need to look for that shows a child understands that they are a sinner in need of Jesus the savior?
+What does the conviction of sin look like for a child?
+Here are a few questions to ask that will help evaluate whether or not the Spirit lives within a child, showing they are a believer:

-- A child must understand that only Jesus can save them (John 14:6; Acts 4:12; John 17:3).
+A child must understand that only Jesus can save them (John 14:6; John 17:3; Acts 4:12).
 Has a child confessed with their mouth that Jesus is Lord, the only way to God the Father, and believed in their heart that God raised Jesus from the dead?
-Do they have a child appropriate understanding that Jesus lived a perfect life that we should have lived, and because He was perfect only Jesus could die in our place to absorb the wrath we deserved?
+Do they have a child appropriate understanding that Jesus lived a perfect life that we should have lived, and because He was perfect, only Jesus could die in our place to absorb the wrath we deserved?
 Jesus is the only hope any child has, and they must grasp that.

-You will notice a couple of obvious points.
+With this in mind, here are a couple of takeaways.
 First, a child must believe the same things that an adult must believe to be saved.
 Second, a child must know the facts of the gospel and understand the application of those facts.
 The rub is this: How does an adult see the work of the Spirit in the life of a child?

-There is a teachable moment for us adults.
+This provides a teachable moment for adults.
 Do we know God’s word well enough to know the person of the Holy Spirit?
 Do we recognize the handiwork of the Spirit in our own life well enough to recognize it in the life of our child?
 Additionally, do you we know our child well enough to know that there is something supernaturally happening in their life?

-At this point someone might accuse me of giving little, or no help, since I have suggested that the evidence we need to look for is the same evidence we would look for in an adult.
-So here are three concluding thoughts that might help define the three imperatives above.
+At this point, someone might claim that I have provided little or no help since I have suggested that the evidence we need to look for is the same evidence we would look for in an adult.
+So here are three concluding thoughts that might help define the three necessities above.

 Warning!
 Don’t wait too long.
 The danger of waiting too long is that obedience gets minimized or portrayed as not urgent and important.
-The last thing I want my son or daughter to say to me is: “Daddy, why don’t you believe me?”
-Just make sure that you take the time to explain to your child why you are waiting, while you are waiting.
+I want to avoid my son or daughter saying to me: “Daddy, why don’t you believe me?”
+Just make sure that you take the time to explain to your child why you are waiting while you are waiting.

-Finally remember that this, like everything, is an opportunity to trust God and see the Spirit work in your own life.
-God knows what He is doing, even if you don’t.
+Finally, remember that this, like everything, is an opportunity to trust God and see the Spirit work in your own life.
+God knows what He is doing even if you don’t.
 Pray like both are true.
-Baptism is incredibly important because our obedience as saved people is important (1 John 2:3; John 14:15), but baptism does not save you or your child.
-God saves by his grace through faith in Jesus, and in Jesus alone.
+Baptism is incredibly important because our obedience as saved people is important (John 14:15; 1 John 2:3), but baptism does not save you or your child.
+God saves by his grace through faith in Jesus and in Jesus alone.